 The National Curriculum guidelines in the allocation of time in developing Art skills in KS1 and KS2 will be followed.
 Children will be taught in their normal class groups.
 The class teacher/subject teacher is responsible for the planning and teaching of Art.
 The Art Co-ordinator will be responsible for managing the subject, reviewing the scheme and ordering resources.
 All teachers must ensure that all helpers are conversant with the school’s Art Policy.
 An area where the children have easy access to a wide variety of materials and tools is a feature of classrooms where art lessons take place.

 Teaching and Learning:

 All children will study either Art and Design or Design and Technology one session per week.
+Teaching is done on a two-year cycle.
+In Year A, there will be two Art and Design topics taught and in Year B, three topics.
 The knowledge, skills and understanding will be taught within Art topics to ensure continuity and progression through the two key stages and to provide a sound structure on which to build as they continue to KS3.
-The children will generally work in small groups and the lesson content will be pitched to the children’s individual needs, interests and abilities.
+The children will generally work in class groups and the lesson content will be pitched to the children’s individual needs, interests and abilities.
 Where possible cross curricular links will be made and visits, visitors, drama & role play will enhance the meeting of objectives.
-All units will be planned and monitored by teaching staff; sometimes the lesson maybe taught and delivered by HLTAs.
+All units will be planned, taught and monitored by teaching staff.
 Whole class and direct instruction methods will be combined with group and individual methods.
 Teachers will offer guidance and give demonstration of skills and on occasion bring in the expertise of others.